AjkayAlan/docker-linux-dev-box/README.md

 ## TODO's

 * Fix ruby.
 RVM isn't happy right now.
+Not sure why, but something to do with running as root?